 Note: Students’ narrative skills continue to grow in these grades.
 The standards require that students be able to incorporate narrative elements effectively into arguments and informative/explanatory texts.
 In history/social studies, students must be able to incorporate narrative accounts into their analyses of individuals or events of historical import.
 In science, mathematics, and technical subjects, students must be able to write precise enough descriptions of the step-by-step procedures they use in their investigations, analyses, or technical work that others can replicate them and (possibly) reach the same results.

-Writing Standards for Literacy in History/Social Studies, Science, Mathematics, and Technical Subjects 6–12 [WHST]
+Writing Standards for Literacy in History/Social Studies, Science, Mathematics, and Career and Technical Subjects 6–12 [WHST]